deepanimators/VidMeta-AI/README.md

-# 🎬 Video Metadata Hub
+# 🎬 VidMeta AI Hub

 Analyze local videos with AI → Generate upload-ready metadata for **YouTube, Instagram, Facebook, TikTok, LinkedIn** — all in one shot.